a-hakim/senangwebs-whiteboard/README.md

 ## License

-This project is available for educational and demonstration purposes.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contributing

-SenangWebs Whiteboard is actively maintained.
-For bugs, feature requests, or contributions, please contact the development team.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Examples